 How to Cook A Perfect Filet Mignon

 The real secret to cooking the perfect filet mignon is to initially pan sear to get some Maillard reaction (tasty browning) followed by finishing in a 400-425 degree oven to the final temperature you want.
 It is that simple.
 Really.

+I love to use a cast iron pan for this.
 It does not have to be cast iron.
-Any oven safe pan that can move from stove top to oven will do.
+Any oven-safe pan that can move from stovetop to oven will do.
 If you don’t have that, sear in a stove top pan and move to a different oven safe pan to finish.
-If using the later technique, I would preheat the oven pan with the oven so the filet goes in a hot pan.
+If using the later technique, I would preheat the oven pan with the oven, so the filet goes in a hot pan.

-In an oven safe pan (I love my 10 inch cast iron) over medium high heat melt 1 T of butter or use oil.
-Some prefer an oil at this point due to lower smoke point of butter but I have never had a problem.
+In an oven safe pan (I love my 10-inch cast iron) over medium-high heat melt 1 tablespoon of butter or use oil.
+Some prefer an oil at this point due to the lower smoke point of butter, but I have never had a problem.
 When hot, sear both sides of the filets for 2-3 minutes.
-I start with “good side up” then sear, flip, sear and final flip before going to the oven.
+Sear, flip, sear and final flip before going to the oven.

-Remove and let rest for 3-5 minutes before cutting.
-It needs to absorb fluids internally and will cook a few more degrees during the rest.
+Remove from pan and tent lightly with foil on a plate and let rest for 3-5 minutes before cutting.
+It needs to absorb fluids internally and the temperature will rise a few more degrees during the rest.

 May 17, 2017